davidmreed/amaxa/README.md

  - `drop-field`: null out the outside reference when extracting and loading.
  - `error`: stop and record an error when an outside reference is found.

 Note that references to sObjects that aren't part of the operation at all are not considered outside references, and handler behavior is inactive for such references.
 For example, the `OwnerId` field is a reference to the `Queue` or `User` sObjects.
 If these sObjects are not included in the operation, specifying `outside-lookup-behavior: drop-field` will have no effect on the `OwnerId` field.

 Outside reference behavior can be very useful in situations with complex dependent reference networks.
 A Contact with a reference to an Account other than its own, for example, is likely to constitute an outside reference.
 Outside reference behaviors allow for omitting such lookups from the operation, ensuring that the data extracted does not contain dangling references.

-## Error Behavior
+## Error Behavior and Recovery

 Amaxa stops loading data when it receives an error from Salesforce.
-Because Amaxa uses the Bulk API, in many cases this will take place after a majority of the records for a given sObject have been loaded.
+Since Amaxa uses the Bulk API, in many cases this will take place after a majority of the records for a given sObject have been loaded.

+Because error recovery when loading complex object networks is difficult and the overall load operation is not atomic, it's strongly recommended that all triggers, workflow rules, processes, validation rules, and lookup field filters be deactivated during the load process.

+Amaxa executes loads in two stages, called *inserts* and *dependents*.
+In the *inserts* phase, Amaxa loads records of each sObject in sequence.
+In the *dependents* phase, Amaxa runs updates to populate self-lookups and dependent lookups on the created records.

 When an error is encountered, operations stop immediately.
-This means that the last sObject to be loaded may not have self and dependent lookups populated, and some or most of the last sObject loaded may have been created in the target environment.
-Details of the errors encountered are shown in the results file, which by default is `sObjectName-results.csv`.
+If the error occurs during the *inserts* phase, this means that some or most of the last sObject loaded may have been created in the target environment, and no work was done for the *dependents* phase.
+If the error occurs during the *dependents* phase, all records have been loaded, but dependent and self-lookups for the errored sObject and all sObjects later in the operation are not populated.
+Details of the errors encountered are shown in the results file for the errored sObject, which by default is `sObjectName-results.csv` but can be overridden in the operation definition.

-Recovering from errors can be challenging.
-At present, the best solution is to remove all loaded records and restart the operation.
-Future versions of Amaxa will provide sophisticated recovery or stop-and-resume support.

-Because error recovery when loading complex object networks is difficult and the overall load operation is not atomic, it's strongly recommended that all triggers, workflow rules, processes, validation rules, and lookup field filters be deactivated during the load process.
+When Amaxa stops due to errors, it saves a *state file*, which preserves the phase and progress of the load operation.
+The state file for some operation `operation.yaml` will be called `operation.state.yaml`.
+The state file persists the map of old to new Salesforce Ids that were successfully loaded, as well as the position the operation was in when the failure occured.

+Should a failure occur, you can take action to remediate the failure, including making changes to the non-loaded records in your `.csv` files or altering the metadata in your org.
+You can then resume the load by repeating your original command and adding the `-s <state-file>` option:

+    $ amaxa --load operation.yaml -c credentials.yaml -s operation.state.yaml

+Amaxa will pick up where it left off, loading only the records which failed or which weren't loaded the first time.
+(You may add records to the operation, in any sObject, and Amaxa will pick them up upon resume provided that the original failure was in the *inserts* phase).
+It will also complete any un-executed passes to populate dependent and self-lookups.

 ## API Usage

 Amaxa uses both the REST and Bulk APIs to do its work.

 When extracting, it consumes one Bulk API job for any sObject with `extract` set to `all` or `query`, plus approximately one API call (to the REST API) per 200 records that are extracted by Id due to dependencies or `extract` set to `descendents`.

 When loading, Amaxa uses one Bulk API job for each sObject, plus one Bulk API job for each sObject that has self or dependent lookups.